EdmarCaixeta/wifi-scanner/README.md

+# Description:

 This application aims to scan all WiFi networks in your PC range, listing: SSID, Signal and MAC Address.
 Furthermore, the application also appends those informations into an existent .csv file or creates a new one if inexistent, if the flag --store is used.
+This tool was developed to help building a Wifi-dataset to work on IA studies.

+# Setup:

 To run it: